House Extension Cost

 Building regulations aim to ensure that all homes are built up to a suitable standard.
 This means that when you get an extension done, building regulations will be applied to the whole of your home.
 Not just the new extension.

 To get the work approved as meeting building regulations, you need to complete some paperwork and then pass inspections.
-The whole process usually costs between £50 - £100.
+The whole process usually costs between £50 and £100.
 As the homeowner, you are responsible for ensuring that the work is completed following building regulations.

 In most cases, your lead contractor will ensure it is done.
 You should make sure it is clear who is taking responsibility for doing this at an early stage.